 Dominican Research Opportunities

 Rosary College's Undergraduate Research, Scholarship & Creative Investigations (URSCI) offers undergraduates the opportunities to work as faculty research assistants and engage in intensive independent research projects.
-For more information, go to the URSCI website or contact URSCI Director David Perry at email@example.com
+For more information, visit URSCI or contact Professor and URSCI Director.
+Irina Calin-Jageman.

-The Dominican University Honors Program invites incoming students with a record of high achievement and faculty nominated sophomores to take part in a program that both provides its students with challenging and discipline-crossing seminars and challenges them to pursue an independent research or creative product over the course of their junior and senior years.
-For more information, go to the Honors Program website or contact co-Directors Mickey Sweeney, at firstname.lastname@example.org and Clodagh Weldon, at email@example.com.
+The Dominican University Honors Program invites incoming students with a record of high achievement and faculty-nominated sophomores to take part in a program that both provides its students with challenging and discipline-crossing seminars and challenges them to pursue an independent research or creative product over the course of their junior and senior years.
+For more information, visit the Honors Program or contact co-Directors Mickey Sweeney, at email@example.com and Clodagh Weldon, at firstname.lastname@example.org.

 Visit our tutoring scheduler.

-The office of Undergraduate Resarch, Scholarship, and Creative Investigations (URSCI) hosts an annual Exposition the first week of April!
+The Office of Undergraduate Research, Scholarship, and Creative Investigations (URSCI) hosts an annual Exposition the first week of April.

 This day-long event has become a highlight of Dominican’s academic year.
 Over the past two years, approximately 10 percent of the undergraduate population has participated by: